 Pay a License Reissuance Fee to the DMV

 To get back the rights over your driver's license, you will pay a reissue fee of $100 to $150.

 Can I Keep my License after an Underage DUI Conviction?

 California has a zero tolerance law for underage DUI.
 Regardless of the amount of alcohol taken, a young driver will get arrested.
 Although each case is handled differently, it is a common occurrence for the court to automatically suspend the license of an underage driver convicted for DUI.
 In most cases, individuals will try to apply for the restricted license, but the judge considers the use of other means of transport to school for underage DUI convicts.

 In the case of underage DUI, the process of getting a restricted license is complicated and may not always have the best results; therefore, it is wise to seek legal representation before the DMV hearing.

 The suspension period could vary from case to case depending on the circumstances surrounding the incident.
 A defendant with a first-time conviction for DUI has a better chance of getting a restricted license.
 If you are a repeat offender or you caused an accident as a result of driving under the influence of drugs or alcohol, you have slight chances of winning the DMV case, and your driving privileges may be revoked.

 Find Legal Representation Near Me

 Getting your driver's license suspended could be a stressful experience since you’ve got to figure out how to commute to places.
 If you or your loved one needs a legal representative for a DUI license suspension case, then The Law Offices of Ross Howel Sobel is here to help you.
-We serve clients in San Fernando Valley and the greater Los Angeles area by giving free consultations and proper representation services for any case.
+We serve clients in Los Angeles County and the greater Los Angeles area by giving free consultations and proper representation services for any case.
 If you seek to have an experienced DUI attorney by your side, feel free to contact our Los Angeles DUI Attorney today at 818-582-2350.